-Finding 2014-005 (2005-001) Lack of Documentation for Disbursements.
+Finding 2015-005 (2005-001) Lack of Documentation for Disbursements.

 The District had inadequate documentation for disbursements.
-Of the 30 disbursements selected, the District was unable to produce supporting documentation for 8 checks amounting to \$200, \$200, \$200, \$200, \$200, \$200, \$200 and \$200.
-The total amount of the unsupported disbursements is: \$1,750.
-Of the 8 checks without supporting documentation 7 checks were disbursed to the meter reader amounting to \$1,450.
+Of the 30 disbursements selected, the District was unable to produce supporting documentation for 2 checks amounting to \$200 and \$200.
+The total amount of the unsupported disbursements is \$400.
+Of the 2 checks without supporting documentation 2 checks were disbursed to the meter reader amounting to \$400.
+Management did not make any progress towards implementing the prior year corrective action plan.